Buying a new home is an experience full of emotions and calculations.

 This is just the basic information related to property tax.
 If you would like to explore it in detail, you can visit propertytax.punecorporation.org/faq to read about the frequently asked questions and answers.

 Also, if you are buying a property at Amanora Park Town, feel free to visit and ask us any queries related to property tax.
-We are committed to make your homebuying experience hassle-free.
+We are committed to making your homebuying experience hassle-free.